MattJin19/RBF_VAR/README.md

-# RBF_VAM
+# RBF VAM(Visual Analysis for Missingness)
 This is the GitHub Repository for the RBF visualization for VAM.
 VAM is short for Visual Analysis for Missingness.
-It is built upon a machine-learning model dataset called the Rashomon dataset.
-If a machine learning model is in the Rashomon dataset, it has a similar performance to other machine learning models.
+It is built upon an ML model dataset called the Rashomon dataset.
+If an ML model is in the Rashomon dataset, it has a similar performance to other machine learning models.

 Key Characteristics of a Rashomon Dataset:
 ===